instana/ruby-sensor/Troubleshooting.md

 # Logging & Environment Variables

 By default, the gem will log informational messages on boot that will indicate if any problems were encountered.
-If you set the `INSTANA_GEM_DEV` environment variable, it will increase the amount of logging output.
+If you set the `INSTANA_DEBUG` environment variable, it will increase the amount of logging output.

 ![instana console output](https://s3.amazonaws.com/instana/Instana+Ruby+boot+console+logging+output.png)